 Immunizations at the Student Health Center

 Influenza Vaccination - This is not required for admission, but is recommended and available in the fall semester each year.
-The cost is $25.

 More specific information regarding any & all immunizations can be obtained at The Student Health Center.